Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/readme.md

 1. [reactrouterdomhelloworld](reactrouterdomhelloworld) - a hello world project which shows router dom usage which helps you have routes in a react js app.
 1. [localstoragehelloworld](localstoragehelloworld) - a hello world project that shows how to use local storage.
 1. [reactfbloginhelloworld](reactfbloginhelloworld) - a hello world project that shows a simple fb login, and uses https.

-# Projects - React Router DOM

-1. [reactrouterdomhelloworld](reactrouterdomhelloworld) - hello world project with the very basic React Router DOM usage.
+1. [httpshelloworld](httpshelloworld) - a hello world project that shows how to configure https.
+Very useful when you are interacting with online services, like fb login or api servers, that demand that you use https even when running the code on localhost.

 # General Notes